 Who can come up with the most stupid idea at 2 AM was sadly much more important than coming up with good ideas over the board.
 I hope kids these days are a bit smarter than we were…

-So for a long time, I associated group training more partying than real chess training…
+So for a long time, I associated group training more with partying than real chess training…

 How I Began To Like Group Chess Training